squirrd/metrics/README.md

   ~~~
   /metrics/search/organisation/{{org}}/bucket/{{bucket}}/measurement/{{measure}}/{{ {json:search} }}
   ~~~
-  This will accept HTTP POST requests from clients like metrics-agent and then make another call to influxDB to search the time series database and return results as JSON.
+  This will accept HTTP POST requests from clients and then make another call to influxDB to search the time series database and return results as JSON.

   The API is configured by reading a YAML file.
 This file location is supplied to the agent using a --config argument